OsamaJBR/command-line-push-notification/README.md

 # push-notifier
 -----------------
-Notifier is a simple script that could be added to a Linux system and give it the ability to push notifications to Android phones using SimplePush.io
+Notifier is a simple python script that could be added to a Linux system and give it the ability to push notifications to Android phones using SimplePush.io

 ### Usage :
 -----------